opendistro-for-elasticsearch/k-NN/RFC.md

 ####Highly scalable

 This plugin will enable the user to easily leverage Elasticsearch’s distributed architecture to run high-scale k-NN search operations.
-Unlike many of the common k-NN solutions, this Open Distro for Elasticsearch plugin does not plan to use a brute-force approach to compute k-NN during a search operation.
-This approach could cause exponential degradation in performance with scale.
-Instead, the solution indexes the k-NN data efficiently, enabling the user to attain low latency even at high scale.
+Unlike many of the common k-NN solutions, this plugin does not plan to use a brute-force approach to compute k-NN during a search operation.
+This approach causes exponential degradation in performance with scale.
+Instead, the solution uses approximation methods to index the k-NN data efficiently, enabling the user to attain low latency even at high scale.

 ####Run k-NN using familiar Elasticsearch constructs